warmans/cv/CV.md

 * **Email:** stefan.warman [at] gmail.com
 * **Github:** warmans

 **tl;dr:** *After graduating from University in 2009 I worked in web development for several years, eventually moving to backend/full-stack roles (ad-tech).
-For the past 6 years I have been developing a large full stack fin-tech application with Go and Angular.*
+For the past
+6 years I have been leading development of a large full-stack fin-tech application with Go and Angular.*

 **In Detail:**